 Signing up for a CMC Markets share trading account is pretty straight forward, they have a standard online registration form which you can fill out, and then you need to wait for it to be approved.
 You can open an account for;

-You need to provide CMC Markets with the standard identification and security documents (anti money laundering and anti terrorism requirement) which might take up to a couple of days to be processed.
-Then you simply transfer of BPAY into your CMC Markets cash management account, and are ready to make your first trade.
+You need to provide CMC Markets with the standard identification and security documents, which might take up to a couple of days to be processed.
+Then you simply transfer via BPAY into your CMC Markets cash management account and are ready to make your first trade.

 Personal details that you will need for the application include: